top of page

 Deuter Logo.png

-Deuter is giving Girls Scouts the opportunity to purchase single backpacks or in bulk at a significant discount in discontinued colors.
+Deuter is giving Girls Scouts the opportunity to purchase single backpacks or in bulk at a significant discount in discontinued colors or models.
 Shipping is not included in the quoted price.
 For more information or to place an order, email bill@deuterusa.com.

 Hiker Direct